-Douglas J. Lisle, Ph.D., is the founder of a new method of approaching human psychology and wellbeing.
-He describes this approach as Esteem Dynamics—its core insights adapted from a revolutionary biological approach to psychology.
-Central figures having major influence on Dr. Lisle’s thinking include Richard Dawkins, John Tooby and Leda Cosmides, David Buss, Steven Pinker, and Geoffrey Miller.
+Dr. Doug Lisle utilizes a new method of approaching human psychology and wellbeing.
+He and his collaborators (Dr. Jennifer Howk and Dr. Richard Seidel) describe this approach as Esteem Dynamics—its core insights adapted from a revolutionary biological approach to psychology.
+Central figures having major influence on the development of Esteem Dynamics include Richard Dawkins, John Tooby and Leda Cosmides, David Buss, Steven Pinker, and Geoffrey Miller.
 All of these individuals are considered academic A-list thinkers in evolutionary theory and human psychology.
 Somewhat surprisingly, insights from these trailblazers has yet to reach mainstream clinical psychology, and thus major advances stemming from some of the world’s greatest thinkers have yet to be systematically applied to problems of helping people improve their lives.
-Esteem Dynamics is the first such effort – born of Dr. Lisle’s 25-years of clinical experience wedded to the deep insights into human nature now available via evolutionary psychology.
+Esteem Dynamics is the first such effort, and weds Dr. Lisle’s 25-years of clinical experience to the deep insights into human nature now available via evolutionary psychology.